 We employ a hybrid deployment model to align to our customers' technology preferences for their core financial management software across on-premise, cloud deployments or any combination of these models.
 Over time, we expect both existing and newly acquired customers to continue to shift toward cloud deployment models.
 Cloud-based subscription sales to new customers have grown at a significantly faster rate than on-premise software subscription sales, which is a trend that we expect to continue over time.
-We generated 35.4% and 27.5% of software subscription revenues from cloud-based subscriptions in 2021 and 2020, respectively.
-While our on-premise software subscription revenues comprise 64.6% of our software subscription revenues in 2021, it continues to decrease as a percentage of total software subscriptions revenues as cloud-based subscriptions grow.
+We generated 41% and 35% of software subscription revenues from cloud-based subscriptions in 2022 and 2021, respectively.
+While our on-premise software subscription revenues comprised 59% and 65% of our software subscription revenues for 2022 and 2021, respectively, they continue to decrease as a percentage of total software subscriptions revenues as cloud-based subscriptions grow.